A NSW Government website

 The Roadmap will support the private sector to deliver at least:

-• 2 gigawatts of long-duration storage, such as pumped hydro
+• 2 gigawatts of long-duration storage, such as pumped hydro and batteries

 The Case Management service makes it easy to invest in NSW by providing a central point of contact for businesses investing in large-scale energy infrastructure that improves the reliability of the NSW electricity system.